 Drop-ins are welcome, and from the length of time it took to drag my kids out of Grip It, I know we’ll be dropping back in very soon.

 My son was counting down until his 10th birthday this fall, not only because he would be double digits like his older siblings, but because now he was old enough to go axe throwing.
 From 10 to 70+ years old, there is nothing more gratifying than a bullseye.

-When the new Wilson’s Lifestyle Centre opened this past fall in the eastside neighbourhood of Brighton, Mayor Charlie Clark was one of the first to test out their Stoked Centre SkyRail and SkyTrail, ziplining in for the ribbon cutting ceremony.
+When the new Wilson’s Lifestyle Centre opened in the eastside neighbourhood of Brighton, Mayor Charlie Clark was one of the first to test out their Stoked Centre SkyRail and SkyTrail, ziplining in for the ribbon cutting ceremony.

-There are many activities in the Stoked Centre that provide hours of entertainment, including the ropes course and zipline, a seasonal area full of bouncy houses, a skating rink with skate rentals in the winter, and go karts (read more below).
+There are many activities in the Stoked Centre that provide hours of entertainment, including the ropes course and zipline, a seasonal area full of bouncy houses, and go-karts (read more below).
 On the SkyRail and SkyTrail, my kids balanced on ropes and beams and flew overhead on the zipline, as they wound their way around and around the course.

 Be aware, with kids high above, they may not make eye contact for hours for fear they will be summoned to go.
 Or maybe that’s just my kids.

 Suiting up in jumpsuits and helmets, my kids almost looked like real race car drivers.
 For the 10 minutes racing around the indoor go kart track at Wilson Lifestyle Centre, they felt like they were.